uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/functional_node_policies.rst

 Lightweight
 -----------

-This policy suggests that the node body takes little time to process, as a non-binging hint for an implementation to reduce overheads associated with the node execution.
-Any applied optimization must have no observable side effects on the node and graph execution.
+This policy allows to specify that the node body takes little time to process, as a non-binding hint for an implementation to reduce overheads associated with the node execution.
+Any optimization applied by an implementation must have no observable side effects on the node and graph execution.

 When combined with another policy, the ``lightweight`` policy results in extending the behavior of that other policy with the optimization hint.
 This rule automatically applies to functional nodes